I remember when my psychologist suggested exercise to me.

 Business Jump in many ways was my saviour, being able to invest my energy, focus and time into something, besides the kids, that was just for me was an escape, an outlet.
 I could put my music on and just go into my world.
 The sense of achievement and pride I gained as I stood back and looked at what I had created was immense.
-It wasn’t without its challenges mind you, but each one I took head on and conquered and continue to do so.
+It wasn’t without its challenges mind you, but each one I took head on and conquered and continues to do so.
 Business is just as much a self-development journey as it is a business journey.

 So often we run away from pain and feelings of uncomfortableness, but the sooner you learn that these experiences are part of life and are here to teach us something you can start using it to your advantage.
 For every fuck up in my business and life, I have turned around and used it to strengthen myself and enter the next level.

 Always start with mindset.
 If you are in a funk, don’t try and work through it, you won’t be your most productive or on your A game, instead, spend 5 minutes watching some motivational videos on YouTube, go for a walk, run, whatever but you’ll do your best work when you are feeling inspired, motivated and in your zone of genius, not when you are feeling flat and deflated.

 For every thought, there is an action.
 Watch what you are saying to yourself and to other people.
 Are you spending your time ‘below the line’ blaming other people and making excuses?
 Or are you taking accountability for your actions and words to ensure that you are putting out to the universe what you want to receive in return?